 A good press release should take a factual tone and be short and concise, giving the journalist the essence of the story.
 They will get in touch if they want more information.
 If you get the news content right and write to the publication's style, you give yourself a good chance of getting your story across.

-With press releases for broadcast media, the same rules apply in terms of writing and presentation.
+With press releases for broadcast media, such as radio or local television, the same rules apply in terms of writing and presentation.
 It is not uncommon to be invited for interview and find that, particularly in live interview situations, the interviewer has only read the first paragraph of the release or scanned it in the 30 seconds before the interview.